depsimon/blade-fa5/README.md

 php artisan vendor:publish --provider="Depsimon\BladeFa5\BladeFa5ServiceProvider"
 ```

+Go to https://fontawesome.com/ and download the latest version (Free or Pro).
+Unzip the package and go to `fontawesome-free-5.0.7/advanced-options/svg-sprites`.

+Copy all the files from there to you `resources/assets/svg` directory.

 ## Configuration

 Inside `config/blade-fa5.php`, you can specify the spritesheets path, the default weight and the default classes for icons.